 The information below is a guide only.
-You may need further information to determine whether a specific deduction is available to you in your circumstances.
+You may need further information to determine whether a deduction is available in your circumstances.
 Taxation Ruling TR 2003/10 - Deductions that relate to personal services income explains the PSI deduction limitation rules.
+This ruling is available on our website or, to find out how to get a printed copy, see the inside back cover.

-What you may be able to deduct
+What deductions you may be able to claim

-Subject to specific exceptions, the general rule is that you may deduct an amount that is incurred in gaining or producing your PSI if you could deduct that amount if the income was payable to you as an employee.
+Subject to specific exceptions, the general rule is that you may claim an amount that is incurred in gaining or producing your PSI if you could claim that amount if the income was payable to you as an employee.

-The following are examples of items you may be able to deduct:
+The following are examples of items you may be able to claim a deduction for:

-- premiums for workers' compensation, public liability and professional indemnity insurance - bank and other account-keeping fees and charges - tax-related expenses, such as the cost of preparing and lodging a tax return or Business activity statement (BAS) - registration or licensing fees - expenses for advertising, tendering and quoting for work - deduction for decline in value of depreciating assets - STS depreciation - running expenses for your home office such as heating and lighting for using a room in your house as a home office (not including rent, mortgage interest, rates or land taxes) - salary and wages for an arm's length employee (not an associate) - contributions to a complying superannuation fund on behalf of an arm's length employee (not an associate) up to the age based deduction limit - reasonable amounts paid to an associate for principal work - contributions to a complying superannuation fund or retirement savings account up to the superannuation guarantee amount for an associate doing solely principal work.
+- premiums for workers' compensation, public liability and professional indemnity insurance - bank and other account-keeping fees and charges - tax-related expenses, such as the cost of preparing and lodging a tax return or business activity statement (BAS) - registration or licensing fees - expenses for advertising, tendering and quoting for work - deduction for decline in value of depreciating assets - STS depreciation - running expenses for your home office such as heating and lighting for using a room in your house as a home office (not including rent, mortgage interest, rates or land taxes) - salary and wages for an arm's length employee (not an associate) - contributions to a complying superannuation fund on behalf of an arm's length employee (not an associate) up to the age based deduction limit - reasonable amounts paid to an associate for principal work - contributions to a complying superannuation fund or retirement savings account up to the superannuation guarantee amount for an associate doing solely principal work.

 Do not include any amount that was a superannuation contribution for yourself.
 Any deduction for your own superannuation contributions must be claimed at item D13 on your tax return.
-See question D13 in TaxPack 2004 supplement.
+See question D13 in TaxPack 2005 supplement.